ALA Presidential Citation for Innovative International Library Projects

 In 2010, IRRT was invited to collaborate with future ALA Presidents in the nomination and award process.
 At this time, a decision was made to change the previous title, ALA Presidential Citation for International Innovation to ALA Presidential Citation for Innovative International Library Projects.

-Projects must be nominated by an ALA member or an individual with an IFLA affiliation.
-In an effort to recognize many diverse and worthy projects as possible, only one library project must be submitted by the nominator.
-To nominate a library project, nominators must complete the Nomination Form (WORD file/PDF File) and submit it to the International Relations Office by e-mail or regular mail.
+In an effort to recognize as many diverse and worthy projects as possible, a nominator can only submit one library project.
+Nominators must complete the Nomination Form and submit it to the International Relations Office by e-mail or regular mail.
 Distinct projects by an individual, group or organization may be nominated separately in the same year.
-However, it is unlikely that the Citation will be awarded for more than one of the projects.
+However, it is unlikely that the Citation will be awarded to more than one of the projects.
 Past recipients of the ALA Presidential Citation for International Innovation may be considered only for new innovative projects.
 Citations recognize innovative projects that result from the work of an individual, group or organization.

-- Nominations can be made by an ALA member or an individual with an IFLA affiliation.
-Nomination by a member of the Citation and Reception Committee would be considered a conflict of interest.
+- Nominations can be made by anyone.
+However, nomination by a member of the Citation and Reception Committee would be considered a conflict of interest.

 - Only one library nomination per Library can be submitted.

-- Any projects that fall within the category of professional development for staff and librarians will not be considered.
+- Projects that fall within the category of professional development for staff and librarians will not be considered.
 Beneficiaries of the projects must be library patrons only.

 - The project should draw attention to the potential of libraries to create positive change.